uofo/reverse-archaeology-content/_artifacts/2016-09-29-becky-doggett-nola.md

 Read a summary of the interview with Morris "Shorty" Thomas and Becky Doggett

-Read a newspaper artiacle about the 1963 election campaign
+Read a newspaper article about the 1963 election campaign